-These 23 photographs perfectly capture Norway's capital city.
+These 23 photographs and one video perfectly capture Norway's capital city.
+Come with us on a visual tour of Oslo.

 The stony beach at Tjuvholmen, at the end of Aker Brygge, is just one aspect of the new-look Oslo waterfront.